PierreChouteau/DeepLearningWithAudio/04_ganspacesynth/README.md

 ### Transfer your trained model to your own computer/laptop

 You can transfer your files, such as trained models from the VM to your own laptop following the below command line structure.
-Open a new terminal window and make sure that you are in your own computer/laptop directory.
+Open a new terminal window and make sure you are in your own computer/laptop directory.

 - Transfer the ganspace.pickle file